Health & Student Information

 Family Educational Rights and Privacy Act (FERPA)

-The Family Educational Rights and Privacy Act affords parents and students over 18 years of age certain rights with respect to the student’s education records, which are:
+The Family Educational Rights and Privacy Act affords parents/caregivers and students over 18 years of age certain rights with respect to the student’s education records, which are:

-- The right to inspect and review the student’s educational records within 45 days of the day the District receives a request for Parents or eligible students should submit to the principal or appropriate school official a written request, identifying the record(s) they wish to inspect.
-The principal will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected.
+- The right to inspect and review the student’s educational records within 45 days of the day the District receives a request for access.
+Parents/Caregivers or eligible students should submit to the principal or appropriate school official a written request, identifying the record(s) they wish to inspect.
+The principal will make arrangements for access and notify the parent/caregiver or eligible student of the time and place where the records may be inspected.

 Family Regulation Compliance Office